superehis/wordpress/README.md

 1. Create a clusterrole and clussterrolebinding

+-  resources = pods, services
-- deploy, cm, pods, secrets, services = resources -verbs get, List, watch create
+- verbs = get, List, watch create

 2. Go to aws IAM, create a role and policies to be attached to a group.